 Eco-resorts– Until now, I thought it would be quite impossible to put resort and eco together in the same sentence.

-For me, a resort is a place where families gather in swimming pools, enjoying continental breakfast, and dispose of everything that can be imagined for the sake of “we are paying for this”.
+For me, a resort is a place where families gather in swimming pools, enjoy continental breakfast, and dispose of everything that can be imagined for the sake of “we are paying for this”.

 Surprisingly, eco-luxury resorts are quite popular among travellers.
-The “luxury” adding to this comes from the fact you can enjoy a resort without sacrificing on comfortable amenities.
+The “luxury” added to this comes from the fact you can enjoy a resort without sacrificing comfortable amenities.
 Everything agreed to the green accreditation measures.

 Green Hostels – Hotels are quite popular among youth, and as far as I know, it has been talking about sustainable practices for quite a while now.

 I have been to this type of green hotel in Amsterdam and didn’t regret it at all.
 The sense of community is quite strong, and it was simply great to see how a green hotel works in practice.

 Eco-lodges – It would be probably my favourite one.
 These types of accommodations are usually placed within mountains, jungles, forests, lakes, and any other remote areas around the globe.